nymtech/docs/content/mixnet/running-localnet.md

 First, download, build and run the [Nym directory server](../../directory).

-{{% notice info %}}
+{{% notice warning %}}
-This is crucial!
-If you want to run a local devnet, you need to be able to find your nodes!
+The local network **must** be able to access a directory server running on localhost!
+Make sure you install and run the directory server.
 {{% /notice %}}

 Once you have a directory server running on port 8080, you can run the local network startup script: